-Although Pouilly-Fumé is the end (or the beginning depending how you look at it) the internationally known Loire vineyards, there are a number of scattered appellations in the Upper Loire producing some increasingly good wines.
+Although Pouilly-Fumé is the end (or the beginning depending on how you look at it) the internationally known Loire vineyards, there are a number of scattered appellations in the Upper Loire producing some increasingly good wines.
 Gamay and Pinot Noir are for red and rosé.
 As in a number of other Loire appellations 100% Pinot Noir has not been permitted since Châteaumeillant became an appellation controlee in 2009.

 Châteaumeillant is very close to the centre of France and makes red and rosé from Gamay with some Pinot Noir allowed.
 Undergoing a renaissance with Quincy producers buying vines here.